The Ultimate Guide to Instagram Reels

 Introducing Instagram Reels: a new way to record 15 to 30-second clips set to music on Instagram.

-If Reels sounds a little familiar, you’ve likely seen the new tab take center stage on the new Instagram navigation bar.
-And, almost everyone is comparing Instagram Reels to TikTok!
+If Instagram Reels sounds a little familiar, it may be because of the new Reels tab that’s taking center stage on the Instagram navigation bar.
+Plus, almost everyone is comparing Instagram Reels to TikTok!

 So what is Instagram Reels, and how can you use them in your marketing strategy?
 Find out everything you need to know in our Ultimate Guide to Instagram Reels: